dimuzzo/dimuzzo/README.md

 ### About Me

 - Artificial Intelligence & Data Analytics student @ PoliTo
-- Computer Science graduated @ UniTo
+- Computer Science graduate @ UniTo
 - I code with music in my ears, usually listening to: *The Weeknd and Daft Punk*
 - Curious about (right now):
   - _Artificial Intelligence_